-Now, more than ever, it is critical for consultant and senior care pharmacists to lead the way toward improving the use of antimicrobial medications in post-acute long-term care, skilled nursing facilities, and community settings.
-Here are a few tools from ASCP to help you lead the charge towards implementing a successful antimicrobial stewardship program in your facilities.
+Now, more than ever, it is critical for senior care pharmacists to lead the way toward improving the use of antimicrobial medications in post-acute long-term care, skilled nursing facilities, and community settings.
+Here are a few tools from ASCP to help you lead the charge towards implementing a successful antimicrobial stewardship program.

 Controlling the Use of Antibiotics: Are You Ready?

-The Consultant Pharmacist, the peer-reviewed journal of the American Society of Consultant Pharmacists (ASCP), has published an informative supplement on implementing stewardship programs to help ensure facilities will be compliant with upcoming Phase 2 regulatory guidance, which goes into effect November 28, 2017.READ MORE
+The Consultant Pharmacist published an informative supplement on implementing stewardship programs to help ensure facilities will be compliant with upcoming Phase 2 regulatory guidance, which went into effect November 28, 2017.READ MORE

 ASCP-SIDP Certificate Program